 Writing isn’t for everyone.
-It’s a fact and its absolutely fine, but you need to be the creator, the thinker, the ideas person and the driving force behind the posts, or they simply won’t happen.
+It’s a fact and it’s fine.
+You can outsource the writing, but you must be the creator, the thinker, the ideas person and the driving force behind the posts, or they simply won’t happen.

-So, if you really have neither the time nor the inclination to write content, consider outsourcing it to a copywriter.
-The speed at which a professional Copywriter will write, and the quality of work they produce, will easily justify the additional cost and you’ll be up and running in no time.
+The speed at which a professional Copywriter writes and the quality of work they produce will easily justify the additional cost.
+It will also help you get up and running more quickly.

 Finally, a reminder to not get hung-up believing you have nothing to write about.
 Writing new, fresh, interesting content will re-engage your customers and bring new people to your website, so enjoy it.